alexpasmantier/television/README.md

   <summary>Deciding which part of the source command output to pass to the previewer:</summary>

-  By default, the entire output of the source command is passed to the previewer using `{}`.
+  By default, each line of the source command can be passed to the previewer using `{}`.

-  If you wish to pass only a part of the output to the previewer, you may do so by specifying the `preview_delimiter` to use as a separator.
+  If you wish to pass only a part of the output to the previewer, you may do so by specifying the `preview_delimiter` to use as a separator and refering to the desired part using the corresponding index.

   **Example:**
   ```toml